vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 1. Mahāsāmantādhipati-dharmāvaloka-Śrīmān Nānya

 pati.
 2. Mithileśvara.
-3. Karņā takulabhūşana.
+3. Karņā takulabhūṣana.
 4. Dharmādhārabhupati 5.
 Rājanārāyana 6.
 Nrpamalla.
 7. Mohanamurāri.
 8. Pratyagravānīpati.
 9. Extinguisher of the fame of the king of Mālava.
 10. Conqueror of the heroes of Sauvīra.
 11. Breaker of the powers of Vanga and Gauda.

 Dr. Majumdar has tried to explain some of the above attributes as referring to Nānyadeva of the 11th and the 12th centuries A. D. According to him naturally, therefore, the commentator of the Natya Sāstra is identical with the king of Mithilā who reigned from 1097 to 1147.

 Our careful study of Abhinava presents the following difficulty in accepting the said identification :

-Abhinavagupta, in his commentary on Bharata's Nātya Sastra, refers to Nanyadeva and quotes from his Bharatabhāşya, a commentary on the Natya Sastra, as follows:
+Abhinavagupta, in his commentary on Bharata's Nātya Sastra, refers to Nanyadeva and quotes from his Bharatabhāṣya, a commentary on the Natya Sastra, as follows:

 "Uktam Nānyadevena sva-Bharatabhāșye : -

-*Atra varnaśabdena gitirabhidhiyate nākṣaravišeşah, nāpi sadjā disaptasvarāh padagrāme tvaniyamādeva
+*Atra varnaśabdena gitirabhidhiyate nākṣaravišeṣah, nāpi sadjā disaptasvarāh padagrāme tvaniyamādeva

 HISTORICAL BACKGROUND OF HIS THOUGHT

 123

-svecchayā prayujyante, sadjadisvarāntānām apya višeşeņa vāvarohādidharmāņam pratyeva samupa lambhate.
+svecchayā prayujyante, sadjadisvarāntānām apya višeṣeņa vāvarohādidharmāņam pratyeva samupa lambhate.
 Ato varņa eva gītirityavasthitam, sopi caturdhā māgadhyādih"

 - A. Bh., 255.
 But, on the evidence of the dates of composition of three of his important works, (vide ch.
 I) given by himself, Abhinava is known to have lived from about the middle of the 10th century A. D. to about the close of the first quarter of the 11th century.
 Further, on the solid ground of the references to the earlier works in the later, his writings are separately assigned to the following three periods :